Guidelines for natural ventilation by use of ventilated windows

 Geometry of space

-Good room height – at least 2.5m/8.2ft. and preferably 2.7m/8.9ft. or more.
-Single sided ventilation – the room depth should not exceed 2.5 times the room height, and never more than 10m/33ft.
-Cross ventilation - the room depth should not exceed 5 times the room height.
-Stack ventilation – the distance from the facade to the rooflights should not exceed 5 times the room height.
+To benefit from natural ventilation, it is recommended to have a room height of at least 2.5 metres or 8.2 feet but preferably 2.7 metres or 8.9 feet or higher.
+The room depth should not exceed 2.5 times the room height and should never exceed 10 metres or 33 feet for single-sided ventilation.
+For cross ventilation, the room depth should not exceed 5 times the room height.
+Additionally, for stack ventilation, the distance from the facade to the roof lights should not exceed 5 times the room height.

 Single Sided ventilation